yatesr/vagrant-openmrs/README.md

 vagrant-openmrs
 ===============

-Vagrant file that deploys openmrs using puppet.
+Vagrantfile that deploys openmrs using puppet.
+Defaults to 2 separate openmrs installations using the same database on another machine.

 ## Requirements
 * Vagrant 1.5+